Computer accessories add additional functions to your computers. Some come with your computer as standard, while others can be added as required

 Look for computer monitors which can be easily swivelled, tilted and adjusted for height.
-Some computer monitors can even rotate between portrait and landscape format, which is handy for editing documents.
-Some monitors are touch-sensitive, allowing you to control your software by tapping, swiping and dragging on the screen.
+Some are touch-sensitive, allowing you to control your software by tapping, swiping and dragging on the screen.

-Most computers come with a cheap keyboard and mouse as standard.
-These are usually basic models – some are adequate, but others have poor ergonomics and can be unpleasant to use.
+Most desktop computers come with a cheap keyboard and mouse as standard.
+These are usually basic models which may have poor ergonomics or be unpleasant to use.

 People who spend all day typing or using the mouse on their computer may see significant benefits from a better keyboard and mouse.
 It’s not just about being comfortable – conditions like repetitive strain injury and carpal tunnel syndrome are associated with poor ergonomics.